Nava-Labs/dbi-app/README.md

 By leveraging this verifier VC, we uphold a secure and reliable means of confirming the identity and validity of organizations and protocols associated with our system.

 ## Push Protocol
 During critical hours post-hacks are very crucial.
 Communication plays huge role.
-We implement 3 features of push protocol to connect protocol, hackers and community
+DBI Foundation implement 3 features of push protocol to connect protocol, hackers and community
 #### Public forum(NFT Gated Group Chat)
 All officer NFT holders have the privilege to communicate with each other, talking about the case.
 Potentialy help the protocol/organization to fight the hacker back.
 This feature allows for efficient tagging of organization owners, promoting clarity and comprehensive collaboration in the collective effort to combat hackers and unveil their identities.
 #### Spaces